THE TOP FASTEST GROWING INDUSTRIES IN 2021 LIST – PREDICTIONS

 2. HOME ENTERTAINMENT

 - Computer games & game consoles.
-According to Nielsen “SuperData’s 2020 year in review” report, 55 per cent of people picked up video games during lockdowns.
-Animal Crossing was the hit of the early pandemic, while Among Us had nearly half a billion players in November alone.
-Politicians like Joe Biden and Alexandria Ocasio-Cortez capitalized on their popularity to raise awareness for the year’s presidential election.
+According to Nielsen “SuperData’s 2020 year in review” report, 55% of people picked up video games during lockdowns and were the fastest-growing category in the UK during the final week of March 2020.
+Animal Crossing was the hit of the early pandemic, while Among Us had nearly half a billion players in November 2020 alone.
 Even Pokémon Go managed to adapt to the pandemic and grow 39 per cent year over year, thanks to Niantic’s updates.
 From the gaming developing side, tools such as Coda have become increasingly popular as allows the marketing and monetisation of new games, making it super easy to launch a new game in times when plenty of humans are screaming for screen entertainment.
-Also, computer games were the fastest-growing category in the UK during the week ending 28th March 2020 as noted by Nielsen below…
+No surprise global game development companies are buying gaming startups.
+An example of this is the latest acquisition of Indian startup PlaySimple by Swedish gaming giant Modern Times Group (MTG) in July 2021.

 - Home workout programs and fitness equipment.
 Those who regularly hit the gym or fitness studio for stress release are now finding ways to work out at home.
 Mirror, a giant mirror that sits in your home and streams interactive fitness classes is set to reach $100 million in revenue this year.
 During this pandemic, people are looking for bodyweight workouts (source: Facebook insights) and equipment including exercise bikes and dance to sports-inspired fitness and beyond.
 According to Google, YouTube searches for “workouts” have grown by more than 170% in Australia and 240% in New Zealand.
 And content creators are stepping up to respond to viewers’ interests.
 From March 10–15 2000, the average number of videos with “at home” in the title increased by more than 50% around the world compared to the previous period.
 Key hashtags are: #stayhome #withme.
 YouTube searches for “fitness” in April have risen 450% in Australia, while searches for “Pilates,” “Aerobics,” “Zumba,” and “Dumbbells” have also been trending.
 According to Google, since March 15 2020, the average daily views of videos with “home workout” in the title have increased more than 515% globally.